4 DAYS FROM $1,249

 The morning is free as we prepare to set sail around midday.
 This will be a wonderful day to relax, read, and enjoy the shipboard amenities.
 Mostly, it is a great opportunity to watch the passing scene as we float up the Nile towards Esna, where the ship will pass through some locks.
 As we cruise you will see riverside farms lined by lush grasses and date palms, an indication of how the river has sustained almost all Egyptian agriculture for millennia.
 The small villages with flat-roofed, clay houses look much as they did hundreds of years ago, and occasionally, we’ll see children playing on banks who will invariably wave and shout as we pass by.
 We continue making our way south till we reach Edfu around dinner, which we will enjoy on board.

-See the double temple at Kom Ombo
+See the "double" temple at Kom Ombo

 After breakfast on board you’ll have some time to relax before we disembark in Kom Ombo, a small agricultural town on the Nile’s East Bank.
 Here we will visit the towns small and elegant namesake temple.
 Kom Ombo is unusual in that it is a “double” temple whose symmetrical halves honor Haroeris (Horus) the falcon god, and Sobek the crocodile god.
 Built during the Ptolemaic era, both temples are decorated with distinctive, sturdy columns and intricate, well-preserved reliefs.
 Some 300 crocodile mummies were discovered here, and you can see some of them displayed at the onsite Crocodile Museum.
 Return to the ship for lunch and afternoon tea as you sail towards Aswan.

-Unforgettable Moment: You’ll also visit the renowned Temple of Philae, a treasured monument dedicated to the goddess Isis that was painstakingly moved to its current location on Agilkia Island by UNESCO engineers after the High Dam's completion.
+You’ll also visit the renowned Temple of Philae, a treasured monument dedicated to the goddess Isis that was painstakingly moved to its current location on Agilkia Island by UNESCO engineers after the High Dam's completion.
 To reach the island we’ll travel aboard small local boats, then explore the various halls and temples.
 Philae was one of the last pagan temples to operate after the advent of Christianity in Egypt, and in some places you can see where crosses were etched into walls and where the gods’ images were defaced.
 Conclude your morning at the Northern Quarry of Aswan, where you will see where some of the granite that built Egypt’s finest monuments came from.
 Its most striking feature is the “Unfinished Obelisk.”
 Abandoned after cracks appeared, the ancient, granite obelisk weighs 1,168 tons and, if raised would stand nearly 138 feet high.
-It would have been the single heaviest piece of stone the Egyptians ever fashioned had it been used.
+It would have been the single heaviest piece of stone the Egyptians ever fashioned had it been completed.

 After our touring you’ll enjoy lunch and a relaxing afternoon on board.
 Perhaps you’ll stroll into Aswan on your own to shop in the busy bazaar area.
 This evening, enjoy dinner on board.